|

 Though we have no connections to the individuals featured in the following Youtube videos, we provide these links for the reader who want to get a sense of Hōki-ryū iaidō.
 Note that there may be differences between these videos and our practice.

-- Demonstrations by the Italian Hōki-ryū group: (1) iai at Miyajima, 2006, at Kyoto, 2008, and at Iwakuni, 2009; (2) iai kumitachi at Nagoya, 2005, and at Miyajima, 2009, by Kumai Kazuhiko (8th-dan) and Costantino Brandozzi; and (3) reconstructed koshi no mawari, 2009;
+- Demonstrations by the Italian Hōki-ryū group: (1) iai at Iwakuni, 2009; (2) iai kumitachi at Nagoya, 2005, and at Miyajima, 2009, by Kumai Kazuhiko (8th-dan) and Costantino Brandozzi; and (3) reconstructed koshi no mawari, 2009;

 - Demonstration by Kuze Kōji, 8th-dan, of the Kyoto Hōki-ryū group at Hachimangu Shrine, Kyoto, 2007.